Franciszek Longchamps de Bérier: Academic career

 Longchamps joined the Faculty Law and Administration of the University of Warsaw in 1993.
 In 2005–2008, he was an associate professor at the University of Warsaw.
 In 2007, he became an associate Professor of Law at the Jagiellonian University and the Head of the Department of Roman Law at the Faculty of Law and Administration; since 2018, Full Professor at the Jagiellonian University.
 He was elected to the Committee of Legal Sciences of the Polish Academy of Sciences for three consecutive terms in the years 2011–2023.
 Since 2020, he is the director of the postgraduate course in contract law at the Faculty of Law and Administration of the Jagiellonian University.
 He joined the Centre for Law and Religious Freedom at the Jagiellonian University.
 Since 2023 editor-in-chief of the law journal “Forum Prawnicze” (“Legal Forum”).
+Since 2025, he has been teaching at the Graduate School of Law at San Beda University in Manila, Philippines.

 Honors

 In 2023, Longchamps was awarded the Officer's Cross of the Order of Polonia Restituta.